notoriousbdg/vrops-dashboard-datastore_performance_per_cluster/README.md

-# Datastore Performance per Cluster for vRealize Operations 7.5
+# Datastore Performance per Cluster for vRealize Operations 7.5 and 8.0
 ---------

 This dashboard can be used to view the performance of all datastores within a cluster using [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html).